 Birch plywood is often described as a hard plywood due to the density and durability of birch wood itself.
 Made from layers of thin birch veneers, this plywood is known for its toughness, stability, and resistance to impact, making it a preferred choice for high-quality woodworking.
-This article will explore why birch plywood is classified as a hard plywood, its benefits for various projects, and how it compares to softer wood options.
+This article will explore why it is classified as a hard plywood, its benefits for various projects, and how it compares to softer wood options.

 What Makes Birch Plywood “Hard”?